-A tightly run ship, the tour has been picking up local production at each stop, with the openers’ sets mixed by regional engineers.
-The co-headliners, however, are mixed on identical—and unusual—FOH/monitor systems carried by the production and overseen by Sean Vincent, who’s been Howard Jones’ live engineer for the last six years.
+A tightly run ship, the tour picked up local production at each stop, with the openers’ sets mixed by regional engineers.
+The coheadliners, however, were mixed on identical—and unusual—FOH/ monitor systems carried by the production and overseen by Sean Vincent, who’s been Howard Jones’ live engineer for the last six years.

 “I’ve not bumped into anyone else using it live,” Vincent admitted, “but they should because it’s flexible and very robust.
 That system’s been here four or five times, we’ve been to Japan with it, Australia, all over Europe; never goes wrong, luckily.”

-Aiming for a system that could handle front-of-house and monitors—and yet travel on commercial flights if necessary—Vincent centered FOH around a diminutive 32-channel Roland V-System M-300 console, which easily fits Jones’ synths, Robbie Bronnimann’s additional keys and sequencers, and Jonathan Atkinson’s electronic drums.
-Even with each of the musicians running separate Macs that variously use Apple Logic Pro X MainStage 3, Ableton Live and more, they only add up to 24 inputs coming off the stage.
+Aiming for a system that could handle front-of-house and monitors— and yet travel on commercial flights if necessary—Vincent centered FOH around a diminutive 32-channel Roland V-System M-300 console, which easily fit Jones and his backing musicians.
+Even with each of the musicians running separate Macs that variously used Apple Logic Pro X MainStage 3, Ableton Live and more, they only added up to 24 inputs coming off the stage.
 As a bonus, “I’ve only got one live mic, which is Howard’s Sennheiser ME 3 headset; everything else is line-level DI inputs,” said Vincent.
 “Since they’re all on in-ears with no wedges or sidefills, it’s a very quiet stage, which means I can do a much cleaner house mix.
 I don’t carry anything apart from that little desk; we use all the on-board effects—the reverbs are good, delays are good.
 It’s got all the vintage Roland Dimension D stuff in there, and the EQ is lovely, really nice.”

-The musicians onstage, meanwhile, mix themselves via Roland M48 personal mixers connected to the same stage boxes as the M-300.
-Using a single Cat 5 digital snake for power and audio, the M48 retains the musicians’ last mix, so with the exception of tweaking, once a mix is dialed in at the start of a tour, it generally gets ignored.
-All the performers are outfitted with ASC custom T1 Live in-ear monitors and live packs, designed with built-in ambient mics that allow users to dial in their desired amount of ambient stage volume.
+The musicians onstage, meanwhile, mixed themselves via Roland M48 personal mixers connected to the same stage boxes as the M-300.
+Using a single Cat 5 digital snake for power and audio, the M48 retains the musicians’ last mix, so with the exception of tweaking, once a mix was dialed in at the start of the tour, it generally was ignored.
+All the performers were outfitted with ASC custom T1 Live in-ear monitors and live packs, designed with built-in ambient mics that allow users to dial in their desired amount of ambient stage volume.

-It was Jones who convinced Bailey to come out on the road performing Thompson Twins tracks, so perhaps it’s only fitting then that since Vincent is mixing both acts, he created a near clone of Jones’ Roland rig for Bailey’s band.
-“We’ve got two desks, one for each act, and I’ve combined both the files into one so we’ve got a complete spare FOH desk,” he said.
+It was Jones who convinced Bailey to come out on the road performing Thompson Twins tracks, and since Vincent mixed both acts, it was only fitting that he created a near clone of Jones’ Roland rig for Bailey’s band.
 “Tom’s set is slightly more complicated; I’ve got 32 inputs on that.
 Tom’s wearing exactly the same headset mic Howard uses, and then the drummer and two keyboard players have Shure 58s.”

 While the Roland system was easily adapted to Bailey’s band, Vincent noted it’s not for everyone: “It requires the artists to have at least a small amount of engineering ability to do their own mixes.”
-Likewise, it’s not for every engineer, either, as he explained, “There’s a slight learning curve, just because every desk’s different.
-The menu system took me a while to get to grips with how it worked, but I think it’s actually a really intuitive desk.”
 Three years and countless shows later, he said there’s only one remaining drawback.
 “I’ve had some snide looks from other engineers, because it’s tiny,” he laughed.
 “It doesn’t look like you should be able to do this kind of thing with it, but you totally can.”